Xiaomi-mimc/operation-manual/README.english.md

 #### Remarks:

-    To obtain tokens, use User.getToken().
+    To obtain token, use User.getToken().
     To obtain uuid, use User.getUuid(). uuid are created by MIMC based on ($appId, $appAccount), unique.
     There are two methods of IS verification 1. token ($ownerToken/$userToken1); 2. app information, app account ($appKey, $appSecret, $ownerAccount/$userAccount1).
     When both types of verification information exist, the former is verified first.
 The former is generally used for the app client, and the latter is generally used for the app server.
 The use of these two methods is shown below.